Codingsimon/Codingsimon/README.md

-### I am Simon
+### Hi 👋 I am Simon

-A Business Informatics student.
-A Java developer.
+I am a Data Analyst with a Business Informatics background.
+Also doing softwarengineering with Java, Python and Nodejs.

-📚 Currently learning Spring Boot and React.
+📚 Currently getting into Machine Learning
-💻 Working on a Fullstack website with login functionality.
+💻 Working on a Flask website.
-🔬 Interested in Machine Learning, Java- and Webdevelopment.
+🔬 Interested in Python, Linux, Kubernetes and Webdevelopment.

+📫 How to reach me: https://www.linkedin.com/mwlite/in/simon-wimmer-96032816b

 <!--<img align="right" src="https://octodex.github.com/images/orderedlistocat.png" alt="drawing" width="150"/>-->